gerritdaniels/ctrl/readme.md

 This initialize function is called for all the base classes in the correct order.

-### Serialization features
+### Binary serialization features

-You can also set the memory alignment and endian type when you call a serialize or deserialize function.
+You can also set the memory alignment and endian type when you call a toBinary or fromBinary function.
 Using the platform memory alignment (the default) gives the best performance but results in larger files.
 For the smallest file use an alignment of 1.
 For endian support you can use the macro's CTRL_LITTLE_ENDIAN and CTRL_BIG_ENDIAN.